List of Yu-Gi-Oh! GX characters: Main characters

 A freshman duelist who ranks in the Obelisk Blue and one of Jaden's rivals.
 He is elitist, thinking that low-scoring duelists such as Jaden should be kicked out.
-It is revealed early in the first season of the series that his elitism stems from his older brothers who urge him to become a great duelist in order to have their family reign over the dueling world, as his brothers rule over the political and financial worlds.
-After becoming estranged with his brothers, Chazz decides to pursue a career in dueling, without their help.
-Initially hating Jaden, he comes to respect and befriend Jaden as he sees that Jaden as his rival.
-It is also shown that he has a very large crush on Alexis (Asuka).
+It is revealed early in the first season that his elitism stems from his older brothers, who rule over the political and financial worlds and urge him to become a great duelist in order to have their family reign over the dueling world.
+After becoming estranged with his brothers, Chazz decides to pursue a career in dueling without their help.
+Initially hating Jaden, he comes to respect and befriend Jaden, seeing him as his rival, and develops a crush on Alexis (Asuka).
 He initially uses a power based deck, focusing on powerful monsters such as the Armed Dragons.
 Later on, he becomes able to see duel spirits and starts using the Ojama Trio, a trio of brothers with zero attack points but several uses.
-His self-imposed nickname in the English version is "The Chazz" while his Japanese nickname is "Manjoume Thunder," which is spawned from the phrase "It's Manjoume-san!" ("Manjōme-san da!").
-Chazz's deck has changed the most out of everyone.
-He initially played with a "Chthonian" deck which consisted of dark fiends.
-This was changed to the "VWXYZ" deck and later an "Armed Dragon" deck.
+His self-imposed nickname in the English version is "The Chazz" while his Japanese nickname is "Manjoume Thunder," derived from the phrase "It's Manjoume-san!" ("Manjōme-san da!").
+Chazz's deck has changed the most out of the duelists.
+He initially played with a "Chthonian" deck which consisted of dark fiends, which changes to a "VWXYZ" deck and later an "Armed Dragon" deck.
 Chazz then forms a bond with the "Ojama Trio" and changes his deck to be Ojama based.
 He later combines all the decks together to make his final and permanent deck.